Photo by Dietmar Rabich

 Price: €150–400/night | Location: Nes 49, Center

-Hotel V is the finest mid-range design hotel in central Amsterdam — the extraordinary design (the Hotel V group’s consistent design intelligence across all their Amsterdam properties), the excellent Café de Beurs (the extraordinary Dutch breakfast), and the competitive pricing for the central Amsterdam position.
+Hotel V is the best mid-range design hotel in central Amsterdam — the Hotel V group brings consistent design intelligence to all their Amsterdam properties, the Café de Beurs serves a proper Dutch breakfast, and the pricing is competitive for such a central position.

 The Jordaan — Amsterdam’s Most Beautiful Neighborhood